Product

 Modern businesses have access to so many metrics.
 This is especially true with SaaS, where the entire customer experience happens online.

-With the proper setup and tracking tools, the amount of available analytics data and KPIs is more than most can put to good use without guidance.
-Imagine comparing insights from a data analytics tool like Baremetrics with something from the first ERP tools back in the 1990s.
+With the proper setup and tracking tools, the amount of available analytics data and KPIs is more than most can use without guidance.
+Imagine comparing insights from a data analytics tool like Baremetrics with something from the first ERP tools in the 1990s.

 The alphabet soup of modern SaaS metrics (AAR, LTV, TCV, ARPU, ACV, etc.) provides loads of information about what’s going on in your company, but it’s easy to overlook or skip KPIs you’ve not yet used.